Why Distributed Optimization?

 - Callbacks are limited in Concurrent Optimizers.
 For specifics, please see Concurrent Optimizer.

 - Distributed Optimization works best if all of the workers have very similar performance.
-For example, if one machine in your worker pool were much slower than the others in a distributed tuning run, any parameter sets tested on the slower machine would appear to be less effective than if they were run on a faster machine.
-Similar considerations apply for Distributed MIP and Distributed Concurrent.
+For example, if one machine in your worker pool were much slower than the others in a distributed tuning run, any parameter sets tested on the slower machine would appear less effective than if run on a faster machine.
+Similar considerations apply to Distributed MIP and Distributed Concurrent.
 We strongly recommend that you use machines with very similar performance.

-- You need a license that has distributed enabled on the manager machine in order to use Distributed MIP or Distributed Concurrent.
+- You need a license that has distributed enabled on the manager machine to use Distributed MIP or Distributed Concurrent.
 For Distributed Tuning, you don't need a special license.

 - On Gurobi Instant Cloud, Distributed Optimization is always allowed and can be enabled in the pool settings.